AdrienUfferte/balls_videos_generator/README.md

 # balls_videos_generator

-Creates video of moving balls for a neuroscience experiment
+Creates the frames of a video of moving balls for a neuroscience experiment

+The capture now also outputs a final `frame_answer.png` frame: after every black screen frame has been recorded, the overlay is removed without advancing the simulation, and the ball positions are captured once more in that reveal image.

 Execute the .exe (or equivalent on platforms other than Windows) with the `config.txt` file next to it.
 It shall create videos following the `config.txt` data, including per-ball properties such as: